 It’s also helpful to keep in mind that you’re not tied down to working with a specific lender.
 In fact, you may want to take some time to explore your options.
-Make sure to use National as a resource and for browsing multiple financing offers at once.
+Make sure to use National Business Capital as a resource and for browsing multiple financing offers at once.

 Top 4 Transportation Business Financing Options for Truckers